happypandax/happypandax/docs/source/plugin.rst

 * ``id``: A UUID4 string.
 Unique across all plug-ins.
 This attribute is required to be present.
 * ``entry``: Path to the entry python file.
 Path is relative to this folder and must exist.
 This attribute is required to be present.
-* ``shortname``: Your plug-in name in short form.
+* ``shortname``: Your plugin name in short form.
 Must be all lowercase and cannot exceed ``20`` characters nor contain any whitespace.
 This attribute is required to be present.
-* ``name``: Name of your plug-in.
+* ``name``: Name of your plugin.
 This attribute is required to be present.
-* ``author``: Name of plug-in author.
+* ``author``: Name of plugin author.
 This attribute is required to be present.
-* ``version``: A string of the version of your plug-in.
+* ``version``: A string of the version of your plugin.
 Must conform :pep:`440`.
 This attribute is required to be present.

     Examples of versioning that conforms :pep:`440`::

         1.0.dev456, 1.0a1, 1.0a2.dev1, 1.0b1.dev4, 1.0rc1, 1.1.0b2, 1.1, 1.1.2

-* ``description``: A description of your plug-in.
+* ``description``: A description of your plugin.
 This attribute is required to be present.
 * ``test``: Path to the entry file for tests.
 Path is relative to this folder and must exist.
 This attribute is optional.
-* ``website``: A url to a website for the plug-in, author, etc. This attribute is optional.
+* ``website``: A url to a website for the plugin, author, etc. This attribute is optional.
 * ``require``: A list of strings defining other plug-ins as dependencies.
 This attribute is optional.

     A requirement must conform :pep:`508` with a few exceptions.